Reading

 Good soil, healthy vine branches, yielding and bearing much fruit!

-May we teach others of You and Your love for us, Your saving power, Your work at the cross, Your power over death, the hope we have of resurrection through You the Son’s resurrection on that third day!
+May we teach others of You and Your love for us, Your saving power, Your work at the cross, Your power over death, the resurrection hope we have in You, raised on the third day!

 Amen.